 No implied promises

-Nothing in this guide says or implies that participation in the ExxonMobil Medical Plan is a guarantee of continued employment with the company.
+Nothing in this SPD says or implies that participation in the Plan is a guarantee of continued employment with the company.

 The company reserves the right at any time and for any reason to terminate, suspend, withdraw, amend or modify the ExxonMobil Medical Plan or any of its provisions.
-If any reductions in benefits are made in the future, you will be notified within sixty (60) days of the signing of the amendment.
+If any changes are made in the future, you will be notified in accordance with legal requirements.
 In the event the ExxonMobil Medical Plan is terminated, you will have the right to elect continuation coverage, as described in the COBRA section of this guide, in any other health plan maintained by ExxonMobil or its controlled group.

 Your rights under ERISA